-Contact Eric Levine, Water Supervisor, at 320-234-4222 or elevine@ci.hutchinson.mn.us if you have questions about Hutchinson's drinking water.
+Contact Eric Levine, Water Supervisor, at 320-234-4222 or elevine@hutchinsonmn.gov if you have questions about Hutchinson's drinking water.
+You can also ask for information about how you can take part in decisions that may affect water quality.